01. I'm new! What do I need to know?

 06. What happens if we need to break our lease?

-We understand unforeseen circumstance may require you to move off property earlier than expected.
+We understand unforeseen circumstances may require you to move off property earlier than expected.
 We will work directly with the Owner to find a solution as quickly and cheaply as possible.
 Here’s the process to ensure everything goes smoothly:

-- Tenants are still obligated to pay all rent payments due in the lease until the next steps are completed.
+- Tenants are still obligated to pay all rent payments due in the lease until the next steps are completed, including a signed agreement.

-- A replacement Tenant can be found to either take over the remainder of the lease, or a start a new new 1 year lease (at the discretion of Management).
+- A replacement Tenant can be found to either take over the remainder of the lease, or start a new 1 year lease (at the discretion of Management).
 Once you find a Tenant, they must apply here: skylinepmg.com/0/apply

 - For an additional fee (between $2,500-50% of one month’s rent) we can offer our Leasing Service to help expedite the search by listing the unit internet wide, pre-screen the prospects, and complete the showings.
 (This is the same fee we charge Owners.)